Vitamins and Supplements Guide

 Liquid creatine is a ready-to-drink form rather than a powder.
 Marketers tout its convenience and improved absorption rate.
 Limited research comparing the two supplements suggests it may actually be less effective than creatine monohydrate.

 Pre-workouts are multi-ingredient formulas designed to boost energy and improve athletic performance.
-They’re typically powder form mixed into water and consumed before workouts.
+They’re typically in powder form mixed into water and consumed before workouts.

 There’s not a lot of commonality in ingredients.
 Pre-workout ingredients include things like amino acids, beta-alanine, caffeine, creatine, and artificial sweeteners.
 However, the quantities and formulas vary widely depending on the brand and manufacturer.